waggle-sensor/sensors/v4.1/README.md

          ]
 }

 b-2.
-Sensor table to read from a sensor that does not have its sensor id.
-Collect data every 5 seconds
+Sensor table to collect data every 5 seconds from a new sensor that does not have its sensor id thorugh spi.

 "Sensor_Name": {
         "interval": 5,